pagopa/azuredevops-tf-modules/azuredevops_build_definition_resource_switcher/README.md

 # azuredevops_build_definition_resource_switcher

-This module provides the pipeline definitions used to automatically manage the scale up/down of aks node pools, based on the provided configuration.
+This module provides the pipeline definitions used to automatically manage the scale up/down of various resource types, based on the provided configuration.

-It will create 2 pipelines for each cluster configured: one to start it and one to stop it
+It will create 2 pipelines for each instance of the resource configured: one to start it and one to stop it

 ## Usage